-As we approached the entrance, we went through the temperature screening tents first.
-The park’s new security check area has grown in size, and it is now using brand-new technology!
+As you approach the entrance, you go through the park’s security check area, which is using brand-new technology!
 All you have to do is walk between the contactless detectors.
 They may ask you to take out certain items (such as umbrellas) before you walk through.
 If it is set off, you do have to step aside and undergo an additional bag check.
 But otherwise, you're good to go — look ma, no hands!
 At the entrance's touchpoints, you scan your MagicBand, MagicMobile pass or RFID ticket, and fingerprint scanning is back in use.

 Disney's Animal Kingdom Attractions and Wait Times